Nickel silver

-Nickel silver, Maillechort, German silver, Argentan, new silver, nickel brass, albata, alpacca, is a copper alloy with nickel and often zinc.
+Nickel silver, maillechort, German silver, argentan, new silver, nickel brass, albata, or alpacca is a cupronickel (copper with nickel) alloy with the addition of zinc.
 The usual formulation is 60% copper, 20% nickel and 20% zinc.
-Nickel silver does not contain the element silver.
-It is named for its silvery appearance, which can make it attractive as a cheaper and more durable substitute.
-It is also well suited for being plated with silver.
+Nickel silver does not contain silver, but resembles it, which can make it attractive as a cheaper and more durable substitute.
+It is also well suited for plating with silver.

-A naturally occurring ore composition in China was smelted into the alloy known as paktong or báitóng (白銅) ("white copper" or cupronickel).
-The name "German Silver" refers to the artificial recreation of the natural ore composition by German metallurgists.
-All modern, commercially important, nickel silvers (such as those standardized under ASTM B122) contain significant amounts of zinc and are sometimes considered a subset of brass.
+A naturally occurring ore composition in China was smelted into the alloy known as paktong or báitóng (白銅) ('white copper' or cupronickel).
+The name German Silver refers to the artificial recreation of the natural ore composition by German metallurgists.
+All modern, commercially important, nickel silvers (such as those standardized under ASTM B122) contain zinc and are sometimes considered a variety of brass.

 History

 Nickel silver was first used in China, where it was smelted from readily available unprocessed ore.
 During the Qing dynasty, it was "smuggled into various parts of the East Indies", despite a government ban on the export of nickel silver.
 It became known in the West from imported wares called baitong (Mandarin) or paktong (Cantonese) (白 銅, literally "white copper"), for which the silvery metal colour was used to imitate sterling silver.
 According to Berthold Laufer, it was identical to khar sini, one of the seven metals recognized by Jābir ibn Hayyān.

-In Europe, consequently, it was at first called paktong, which is about the way baitong is pronounced in the Cantonese dialect.
+In Europe, consequently, it was at first called paktong, which is about the way baitong is pronounced in the Cantonese language.
 The earliest European mention of paktong occurs in the year 1597.
 From then until the end of the eighteenth century there are references to it as having been exported from Canton to Europe.

 German artificial recreation of the natural paktong ore composition, however, began to appear from about 1750 onward.
 In 1770, the Suhl metalworks were able to produce a similar alloy.
 In 1823, a German competition was held to perfect the production process: the goal was to develop an alloy that possessed the closest visual similarity to silver.
 The brothers Henniger in Berlin and Ernst August Geitner in Schneeberg independently achieved this goal.
-The manufacturer Berndorf named the trademark brand Alpacca, which became widely known in northern Europe for nickel silver.
+The manufacturer Berndorf (founded in 1843) named the trademark brand Alpacca, which became widely known in northern Europe for nickel silver.
 In 1830, the German process of manufacture was introduced into England, while exports of paktong from China gradually stopped.
 In 1832, a form of German silver was also developed in Birmingham, England.

 After the modern process for the production of electroplated nickel silver was patented in 1840 by George Richards Elkington and his cousin Henry Elkington in Birmingham, the development of electroplating caused nickel silver to become widely used.
 It formed an ideal, strong and bright substrate for the plating process.
 It was also used unplated in applications such as cutlery.